tahahasan897/govinance_protocol/README.md

 ### 📉 Burn-to-Redeem System

-- To receive 1x V1 wallet, user burns some amount (e.g., 1000 TCRIPT = 1 TCRIPTV1.
-0.15 to pay in order to burn)
+- To receive 1x V1 wallet, user burns some amount to pay in order to burn
 - Supply reduced = deflationary effect

 ### 📈 AI-Adjusted Thresholds